 Survey the property

-Make sure you visit the property before you bid.
+Make sure you visit the property before you bid to ensure it matches the description put forward by the agents.
 It might seem obvious, but some people do actually neglect to do this.
 This is a huge thing to take a risk on, so be safe and get a Chartered Surveyor to look at the property with you.

 A Chartered Surveyor can: